xkxixnxgx/xkxixnxgx/README.md

 ####
 ***
 :arrow_right: In the near future, I will start a project on django.
 Watch for updates. :sunglasses:
-- Tech stack: django, js, html, css, postgres, sql, json, docker, unit testing,  CI.
+- Tech stack: django, js, html, css, postgres, sql, json, docker, unit testing,  CI, deployment.
 - Idea: This will be a web application to demonstrate my projects and knowledge that I have acquired over the past six months.
 ***
 ####